 Implementing a cloud computing strategy means, first and foremost, harmonising data infrastructure and data sharing between the different members of the Atlantic Alliance.
 This means that different national governments need to develop cloud solutions that can communicate and interface with each other.
-Governments use different cloud computing solutions, typically choosing a combination of a 'sovereign' and secure cloud to store the most sensitive data and another cloud system for less sensitive data.30 Different vendors, but also different rules on how to store, analyse and protect data in different countries, can pose a challenge to the adoption of an integrated NATO cloud strategy.
+Governments use different cloud computing solutions, typically choosing a combination of a 'sovereign' and secure cloud to store the most sensitive data and another cloud system for less sensitive data.
+30 Different vendors, but also different rules on how to store, analyse and protect data in different countries, can pose a challenge to the adoption of an integrated NATO cloud strategy.
 Indeed, cloud computing has been at the centre of a transatlantic dispute.
-In 2018, the US Cloud Act gave US law enforcement the ability to request data stored in the US and abroad from cloud providers.31 This was a problem because European countries were starting to become completely dependent on the big American cloud providers but saw the US Cloud Act as being at odds with European data protection rules.
+In 2018, the US Cloud Act gave US law enforcement the ability to request data stored in the US and abroad from cloud providers.
+31 This was a problem because European countries were starting to become completely dependent on the big American cloud providers but saw the US Cloud Act as being at odds with European data protection rules.
 It was the US Cloud Act that provided the impetus for the creation of pan-European cloud initiatives, such as Gaia-X or the European Alliance for Industrial Data, to try to find a European solution to the adoption of cloud computing.
-Transatlantic disputes over technology regulation, as well as the recently published US Framework for the Diffusion of Artificial Intelligence, which seeks to restrict the export of computing power for use in data centres and places some European countries in Tier 1 and others in Tier 2, with different levels of restriction, could have an impact, albeit indirect, on NATO's cloud strategy.32
+In recent years, EU countries have been negotiating an EU Cloud Services Scheme (EUCS), which aims to establish common security certifications valid across the European market.
+In this way, they are trying to persuade large American companies to locate their data centres on European soil and comply with European rules.
+32 Transatlantic disputes over technology regulation, as well as the recently published US Framework for the Diffusion of Artificial Intelligence, which seeks to restrict the export of computing power for use in data centres and places some European countries in Tier 1 and others in Tier 2, with different levels of restriction, could have an impact, albeit indirect, on NATO's cloud strategy.33

 Regulatory harmonization is inextricably linked to the need to ensure technical interoperability between the different cloud solutions adopted by NATO members.
 The adoption of common standards can help the Alliance to have a cloud strategy where services managed by different providers can coexist.
 It will therefore be crucial to understand how to design API infrastructures and allow a classified cloud to coexist with the possibility of different countries and developers contributing with the repository, but also with data analysis.
 This is an issue, moreover, that has been highlighted by the same companies running NATO's cloud computing pilot projects.
 As highlighted by Thales industry executives: "When you work with NATO, in terms of IP [intellectual property], it has to be very open and it has to be as standard as possible," he said.
 "For me and for my company, the point is to make sure this solution will be the cornerstone of the coalition.
-I don't want that at the end of the day we have a jigsaw [of systems]."33
+I don't want that at the end of the day we have a jigsaw [of systems]."
+"34"